unixorn/awesome-zsh-plugins/README.md

 ### zgenom

 * [zsh-quickstart-kit](https://github.com/unixorn/zsh-quickstart-kit) - A simple quickstart for using ZSH with [zgenom](https://github.com/jandamm/zgenom).
-This includes a curated collection of plugins, automatically configures ZSH to use [zgenom](https://github.com/jandamm/zgenom) to load them and periodically automatically update itself, the plugins, and the quickstart kit itself.
+This automatically configures ZSH to use [zgenom](https://github.com/jandamm/zgenom) to load a curated collection of plugins and periodically automatically update itself, the plugins, and the quickstart kit itself.

 ### zinit

 * [ZPWR](https://github.com/MenkeTechnologies/zpwr) - An extremely powerful custom terminal environment built on top of [Zinit](https://github.com/zdharma-continuum/zinit) for maximum speed.
-A full terminal configuration framework including zsh, tmux, fzf, vim and spacemacs configurations.
+A full terminal configuration framework including `zsh`, `tmux`, `fzf`, `vim` and spacemacs configurations.
 It includes:

 - 11.5k+ tab completions
 - 1.9k+ aliases